Captain Comet: 1990s – L.E.G.I.O.N. / R.E.B.E.L.S.

-He spent the next few years "roaming the stars... just drifting", before being captured by the space outlaw Dagon-Ra despite his new powers including near invulnerability, telekinesis and increased strength.
+He spent the next few years roaming space, before being captured by the space outlaw Dagon-Ra despite his new powers including near invulnerability, telekinesis and increased strength.
 Rescued by L.E.G.I.O.N., he recuperated in their headquarters hospital and was invited to join them soon after, and did so a year later.

 His involvement with L.E.G.I.O.N. was in a supporting role.
 He fell in love with fellow member scientist Marij'n Bek, who nursed him back to health and studied the massive headaches he frequently suffered.
 These were the result of his possession by a psi-creature in space before meeting L.E.G.I.O.N.; it was eventually purged by Vril Dox, leaving the Captain once again hospitalised for months.
 Soon after he was apparently killed by Lady Quark—who had been possessed by the same parasite.
 Buried under a mountain on Ith'kaa, he eventually dug himself out and used his knowledge to manipulate the savage indigenous population to achieve the technological level to build him a spaceship (explaining later, without irony, that it took six months to industrialize the tribal society because "they were slow learners").
 Returning to R.E.B.E.L.S. homeworld of Cairn, he learned that Vril Dox's son Lyrl had brainwashed most of the L.E.G.I.O.N., made the key L.E.G.I.O.N. members fugitives, and taken control of Cairn; he and Maryj'n formed a resistance movement to free the population and overthrow Lyrl, and were key in successfully defeating him.
 As a result, Captain Comet became leader of the new, reformed L.E.G.I.O.N.

 During this period, Captain Comet took up residence (with Tyrone, an artificially created telepathic clone bulldog) in The Zelazny Building on "Hardcore Station", a corrupt commercial satellite station with a population of several million in a free space zone between a number of trading civilisations.